eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 DDS settings that cannot be configured directly using an standard QoS Policy.
 For the complete list of settings that can be configured with this QoS Policy, please refer to :ref:`property_policies`.

+This QoS also allows to add custom user properties that could be sent to the external entities.
+This could be done by setting as :code:`true` the :code:`propagate` value of the Property.

 Example
 """""""